anantmahambrey/AI-Assisted-Code-Editor/README.md

 # Code-Bender : AI-Assisted Online Code Editor

-## More Details 💡
-Check out our detailed Presentation : [Presentation](https://drive.google.com/file/d/1vtDEphdAHL-2LyE-nXCtpTuN6InXlGr5/view?usp=drive_link)

-Check out our demo video : [Demo Video](https://drive.google.com/file/d/1rACCbPIBPFf7KP9vWTNvUrIfvA2gGLJf/view?usp=drive_link)

 ## Overview ✨
-Code-Bender is a web-based code editor built with Django and CodeMirror that allows users to write, edit, and execute code in various programming languages.
+Code-Bender is a web-based code editor built with Django and CodeMirror that allows users to write, edit, execute and save code in various programming languages.
 It provides users with an easy-to-use interface to code in several languages, with AI Assistance.
+One Stop Platform for all coders to write code in different programming languages and to save their codes, all in a single online platform!

 ## Features ⚙️
 - **Multi-language Support**